Ortolan bunting

 The ortolan (Emberiza hortulana), also called ortolan bunting, is a Eurasian bird in the bunting family Emberizidae, a passerine family now separated by most modern scholars from the finches, Fringillidae.
 The genus name Emberiza is from Alemannic German Embritz, a bunting.
-The specific hortulana is from the Italian name for this bird, ortolana.
+The specific name hortulana is from the Italian name for this bird, ortolana.
 The English ortolan is derived from Middle French hortolan, "gardener".

 The ortolan is served in French cuisine, typically cooked and eaten whole.
-Traditionally diners cover their heads with their napkin, or a towel, while eating the delicacy.
-The bird is so widely used that its French populations dropped dangerously low, leading to laws restricting its use in 1999.
+Traditionally, diners cover their heads with their napkin or a towel while eating the delicacy.
+The bird is so widely eaten that its French populations dropped dangerously low, leading to laws restricting its use in 1999.
 In September 2007, the French government announced its intent to enforce long-ignored laws protecting the bird.

 Taxonomy

 The ortolan bunting was described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae and retains its original binomial name of Emberiza hortulana.
 The species is monotypic.
 A molecular phylogenetic study of the buntings published in 2008 found that the ortolan bunting is most closely related to Cretzschmar's bunting (Emberiza caesia).